Siege of Tarifa (1812): Aftermath

-Leval withdrew after making his one abortive assault and seeing sickness begin to ravage his soldiers.
+General Leval withdrew after making his one abortive assault and seeing sickness begin to ravage his soldiers.
 Unable to extract their heavy siege artillery from the mud, the besiegers destroyed and abandoned most of their cannons.

-Napier wrote "Tarifa was worth the efforts made in its defence and aside from the courage and devotion of the troops, without which nothing could have been effected, the merit chiefly appertains to Charles Smith, the Captain of Engineers.... to the British Engineer, therefore belongs the praise of this splendid action."
+Napier wrote "Tarifa was worth the efforts made in its defence and aside from the courage and devotion of the troops, without which nothing could have been effected, the merit chiefly appertains to Charles Smith, the Captain of Engineers... to the British Engineer, therefore belongs the praise of this splendid action."

-Charles Felix Smith went on to take part in many more conflicts over the next 30 years.
-He became a Lieutenant General and was knighted.
+Captain Smith went on to take part in many more conflicts over the next 30 years.
+He became a lieutenant general and was knighted.

-General Francisco Copons y Navia went on to fight many more battles alongside the British, his shining star failing on the return to Spain of King Fernando VII.
+General Copons went on to fight many more battles alongside the British, his shining star failing on the return to Spain of King Fernando VII.

 The French did not return to Tarifa and their siege of Cadiz was abandoned in August 1812, whereafter, over the next year, the French would gradually retreat all the way back to France.